 Reflect the Color Scheme With Decorative Objects

-We love how the picture frames and décor are just casually propped up and leaning against the wall.
+We love how the picture frames and décor resting on the mantle are casually propped up and leaning against the wall.
 It creates a more lived-in, relaxed vibe, so take note if that's the kind of environment you want to achieve.

 The mantle is the perfect place to put your smaller plants and florals on display.
-Fresh plants will really enliven the space and give more character.
-We love how this living room keeps things simple with a simple leafy plant.
+Fresh plants will really enliven the space and contribute more character.
+We love how this living room keeps things simple with an inviting, leafy plant.
 It really complements the easy, organic feel of the living room.

 If you want to give your space a more modern twist, sometimes all it takes is an artful decorative object.
-We like how the choice in vase reflects the avant-garde objects and furniture throughout the space.
-It also frees up the surface area on your coffee table if you're entertaining guests and doesn't block any views since it's up against the wall.
+We like how the rounded vase reflects the avant-garde objects and furniture throughout the space.
+It also frees up the surface area on your coffee table when you're entertaining guests and doesn't block any views since it's up against the wall.

 Opt for a succulent if you want something low-maintenance with a longer shelf-life.
-It works particularly well in a bathroom where you want to exude a nice fresh feel but don't have to swap things in and out as much since you won't be hosting house guests in here as much.
+It works particularly well in a bathroom where you want to exude a fresh feel, and all you have to do is water your succulent once a week, or in some cases, every other week.

 Here's proof that less is more.
 When the design of your fireplace itself is as striking as this one, don't go overboard on mantle décor.
 Not only will it ensure a clean, sophisticated aesthetic, but it'll also keep the eye focused on the other statement pieces throughout the room, like wall art and lighting.

-If your fireplace doesn't have a mantle, try hanging a bold piece art right above it and then put your decorative pieces on top of a coffee table or side table.
+On the other hand, if your fireplace doesn't have a mantle, try hanging a bold art piece directly above it and then put your decorative pieces on top of a coffee table or side table.
 We love how the sleek fireplace allows our attention to focus on the gorgeous high ceilings and exposed beams.

 Not all fireplaces have mantles and not all fireplaces actually work.
 If that's the case in your space, try painting it the same colors as the walls so it blends in seamlessly, and then block it off with a bench or similar piece of furniture.
 Or get creative and place a cluster of large candles where the logs would typically go to give your living room a cozier feel.